yonghoonkwon/Deep-Reflectance-Code/README.md

 ### Acknowldgements
+This work was supported by National Science Foundation award IIS-1421134 to KD and KN and Office of Naval Research grant N00014-16-1-2158 (N00014-14-1-0316) to KN.

 We thank [vlfeat](http://www.vlfeat.org/) and [matconvnet](http://www.vlfeat.org/matconvnet) teams for creating and maintaining these excellent packages.
 We would like to thank Felix Yu for [hashing algorithms](https://github.com/felixyu) and Cimpoi for [FV-CNN encoders](https://github.com/mcimpoi).
-The copyrights of original codes reserve.
+The copyrights of original code reserve.